CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

 Model and Simulation
 ==============================================================================
-This script uses the ``ATTITUDE`` model class that requires  the sequence time and the IMU frequency to create an instance of the model.
+This script uses the :meth:`~ukfm.ATTITUDE` model that requires  the sequence time and the IMU frequency.

 .. code-block:: default